-The starting point for any heating system design has to be calculating how much heat is needed in the first instance, which will mean getting a detailed calculation carried out by a properly qualified heating engineer.
+The starting point for any heating system design is two-fold.
+You will need to calculate how much heat is needed in the first instance, which will mean getting a detailed calculation carried out by a properly qualified heating engineer.

-- Underfloor heating: Underfloor heating (UFH) now tends to be the emitter of choice for many self-builders and extenders, for the comfort, efficiency and the extra wall space it gives.
+- Underfloor heating: This tends to be the emitter of choice for many self builders and extenders, for the comfort, efficiency and the extra wall space it gives

-- Skirting board heaters: Skirting board heaters are not yet as popular as we might have expected 10 years ago, but they have a lot to offer, especially in retrofit projects, being something of a halfway-house between UFH and radiators.
+- Skirting board heaters: These have a lot to offer, especially in retrofit projects, and are something of a halfway-house between UFH and radiators

 - hot water cylinder (to store hot water for use as required, although these are not required with a ‘combi’ boiler — more on which later).